 Any legal and professional fees associated with your rental property are fair game for a tax deduction.
 Perhaps you used a tax accountant or consulted a lawyer for an eviction.
 Whatever the case may be, you’re able to deduct those fees.

 You even get to recuperate your marketing costs.
 For example, if you paid for a print ad, Facebook ad, radio ad, or some other form of advertising, you can deduct the cost on your tax return.

 Practically all insurance premiums you pay for your rental activity are fair game.
 That includes landlord liability, fire, theft, and flood insurance.
 It doesn’t stop there.
 If your rental business has employees — there were over 500,000 workers in the rental business in 2015 — you can deduct their workers’ compensation and health insurance.

 Has it been a bad year for your rental property?
 Did you spend more than you made?
 Your losses can also be deducted from your other sources of income.
 How much you can deduct depends on whether you spend most of your time in the real estate business.
-The IRS defines real estate professionals as people who spend over 50 percent of their working time in the rental business and a minimum of 750 hours per year.

 Real estate professionals can deduct all their rental losses from all their income.
 Non-professionals can only deduct up to $25,000 of their losses against their overall income.
 However, rental losses that exceed $25,000 can be carried over to the next year.

 Want help filing your tax return.
-Compare tax preparation software products
+Compare tax preparation software products.

 Having tax problems?
 Under audit?
 Tax relief companies can help you negotiate with the IRS.